innershell/programming-handbook/WeWeb.md

 4. The state will automatically be set by the datagrid component as the 'edit' pencil is clicked.

 ## Checkbox Component
+1. Add a new toggle named `Is Datagrid Readonly?`
+2. Add a workflow to toggle when the Edit, Save, or Cancel button in the row is clicked.